AlexandreDecan/sismic/docs/contract.rst

 The class :py:class:`~sismic.model.Transition` inherits from :py:class:`~sismic.model.ConditionsMixin`
 which makes available two lists of strings, namely ``preconditions`` and ``postconditions``.

-Similarly, every subclass of :py:class:`~sismic.model.StateMixin` inherits from :py:class:`~sismic.model.ConditionsMixin` and from :py:class:`~sismic.model.InvariantsMixin`.
+The class :py:class:`~sismic.model.StateChart` inherits from :py:class:`~sismic.model.InvariantsMixin`.
-The later adds a ``invariants`` list of strings representing the conditions.
+This mixin adds an ``invariants`` list of strings representing the conditions.

+Each class that represent a state or a pseudo-state inherits from both :py:class:`~sismic.model.ConditionsMixin` and :py:class:`~sismic.model.InvariantsMixin`.

 .. autoclass:: sismic.model.ConditionsMixin
     :members: